onflow/flow/flips/20210824-fcl-tx-payer-service.md

 export const TPSAuthorizationFunction = ({ resolveAccountURL, signingURL }) => async (account) => {

   /**
     Perform a network call to resolve the FCL "account" data structure.
-This network call will likely be to the client applcation's backend.
+This network call will likely be to the client application's backend.

     The call graph might look something like: